dnsimple/dnsimple-support/content/articles/domain-list.md

 ---
-title: Getting to know your DNSimple Domain List
+title: Getting to Know Your DNSimple Domain List
 excerpt: How to use the DNSimple Domain List to manage your domains.
 categories:
 - DNSimple